 Studies

 The Swiss Conservation-Restoration Campus offers a three year Bachelor’s and a two year Master’s programme.
-Each institution is a centre of learning and research with an interdisciplinary team of lecturers and professionals specialised in different fields of conservation-restoration.
+Each institution is a centre of education and research with an interdisciplinary team of lecturers, researchers and professionals specialised in the different fields of conservation-restoration.
 The titles conferred are recognized by the Swiss Confederation and they are valid internationally.

 The Bachelor’s programme in conservation emphasizes documentary work, condition assessment, preventive conservation and implementation of conservation measures.